Lbe4468/clicky-game/README.md

 # Clicky Game

 ## Overview
 This is a simple yet fun memory game built using React.
-It relies and CSS animations and the app's state to shuffle around the images available for clicking.
+It relies on CSS animations and the app's state to shuffle around the images available for clicking.

 View the GitHub repo here: [https://github.com/Lbe4468/clicky-game]